 This post is sponsored by Wayfair to help create awareness of Adopt-A-Cat Month.
 Wayfair is not responsible for the content of this post.
 This post contains affiliate links.
-If you make a purchase via these links, I’ll make a small commission without any additional cost to you.
-Thanks for supporting the Daily Dog Tag.
+If you make a purchase via these links, I’ll earn a small fee without any additional cost to you.

 June is Adopt A Cat Month, and while may June may almost be over, there are still a lot of cats in shelters looking for a place to call home.

 If you are thinking about adding a cat to your family, I hope you will help put kitten mills out of business by choosing to adopt a cat.